sarah-litz/Simulation_Control/Simulation/README.md

 ## Writing a Simulation Script

     create a new file in the Simulation/Scripts directory.
-Within this file, you will implement a single new subclass of SimulationABC.
+Within this file, you will implement a single new subclass of Simulation.

 ## Linking a Simulation with an Experiment